 Donnie Darko was a box office flop and a home video cult phenomenon.
 Teens and tweens connected with its inarticulate hero and the underground swell in popularity inspired Kelly to revisit the film and restore scenes and ideas he cut to shorten and streamline the film for its original theatrical release.
 The longer Director’s Cut attempts to “explain” Donnie’s odyssey more clearly, which is not always to the benefit of the delirious mystery.
 But while 20 minutes of additional footage doesn’t transform or even necessarily improve the film, it enriches the characters (I do love the tender new scenes between Donnie and his family).

 Both versions are available on home video, but I prefer the original, shorter version, which embraces the mystery and the confusion.
 But in both versions, the wonderfully weird trip leaves you with meaty questions, both metaphysical and moral, and a journey through time-space that is philosophically invigorating and emotionally intense.

-Amazon Prime Video presents the original theatrical version.
-Add to watchlist
+HBO Max presents the original theatrical version.
+Add to My List on HBO Max.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.